remotex-labs/xJet-expect/CONTRIBUTING.md

 - MINOR version for backwards-compatible functionality
 - PATCH version for backwards-compatible bug fixes

-## Release Process

-Releases are managed by the core maintainers.
-The general process is:

-1. Finalize and merge all changes for the release
-2. Update version in package.json
-3. Update CHANGELOG.md
-4. Create a tagged release
-5. Publish to npm

 ## Questions?

 If you have questions about contributing, please: